 About the Operating Referendum

-What is an Operating Referendum?
+What is a Recurring Operating Referendum?

 What will the Operating Referendum fund?

-What if the Operating Referendum fails?
+What if the operating referendum fails?

 A failed referendum will force KM to make cuts to balance our 2020-2021 budget.
 Those cuts will come from several areas.
 Athletics and extracurriculars, staff, programs, services.
 This is a defining decision for KM.

 KM is not alone - operating referenda are the given tool for school districts.